flofriday/FFP/miniCheck/Readme.md

 digits            = "0" | "1" | "2" | ... | "9";
 identifier        = lower_char {"_" | lower_char | digits};
 ```

+To improve usability you can also write comments which are haskell like comments
+and start with `--`.

 Example: